 In 2020, the ICT industry took an unprecedented step forward in tackling climate change, with the release of the first-ever science-based pathway to reduce GHG emissions across the telecoms sector.
-The new science-based target (SBT) includes emissions reductions trajectories designed to help operators meet the ambitious Paris Agreement goal of limiting global warming to 1.5°c by 2030.
+The new science-based target (SBT) includes emissions reductions trajectories designed to help operators meet the ambitious Paris Agreement goal of limiting global warming to 1.5°C by 2030.

-Today, 48 operator groups representing 62 per cent of the global mobile industry by revenue connections are already committed to SBTs.
+As of January 2024, 70 operator groups representing 68 per cent of the global mobile industry by revenue and 48% by connections are committed to SBTs.

-Many mobile operators prepare corporate-level GHG emissions inventories and are seeking to improve their ability to accurately measure and track GHG emissions across their entire operations.11 The industry KPIs ask operators to disclose their total Scope 1, 2 and 3 emissions in line with universal standards, in addition to the change in emissions from the previous reporting period.
+Many mobile operators prepare corporate-level GHG emissions inventories and are seeking to improve their ability to accurately measure and track GHG emissions across their entire operations.
+The industry KPIs ask operators to disclose their total Scope 1.2 and 3 emissions in line with universal standards, in addition to the change in emissions (for Scope 1 and 2 only) from the previous reporting period.
 The complementary emissions intensity KPI has been designed to build on this information by enhancing comparability across the sector.

 Although challenges remain in the accurate and consistent quantification of Scope 3 emissions, operators should strive to report against as many categories as possible.
 This is particularly important given that a high proportion of operators' emissions sit within this category.
 An analysis of 25 operators' ESG reports found that more than half are currently reporting against nine or more of the 15 categories.
-The GSMA is working with operators to develop guidance on measuring Scope 3 emissions, with an aim to create an agreed approach across the mobile sector on how to measure each of the 15 Scope 3 emissions categories.
+To help align methodologies and advice on data sources, the new GSMA Scope 3 Guidance for Telecommunication Operators was published in 2023 and has already been used by some operators.
+Wider adoption will improve future measurement.

-In time, there will be an opportunity to establish "enablement" KPIs that allow operators to measure the industry's positive impact on other sectors' decarbonisation efforts.
-Many of the mobile technologies that can enable a transition to a low-carbon economy already exist and can enable sectors to decarbonise in a faster, yet methodical and sustainable, manner.12
+In time, there may be an opportunity to develop "enablement" KPIs that allow operators to measure the industry's positive impact on other sectors' decarbonisation efforts.
+Many of the mobile technologies that can enable a transition to a low-carbon economy already exist and can enable sectors to decarbonise in a faster, yet methodical and sustainable, manner.